 1. Green Tea and Matcha Powder

-Green tea and matcha are made from the same tea plant known as camelia sinensis.
+Green tea and matcha are made from the same plant: camelia sinensis.

 However, the main difference between the two is this:

 - Green tea is the regular tea bag or loose leaf that we steep in hot water.